dthul/swissrpg-discord-bot/schema.md

 * `link`: string.
 URL to the Meetup event page
 * `urlname`: string. 'urlname' of the Meetup group this event belongs to
 * `is_online`: string, optional. "true" or "false"
+* `discord_category`: u64, optional.
+The Discord category channels associated with this event should be assigned to

 ## Meetup Users